kytk/tame-q/README.md

    ```bash
    docker run -d -p 6080:6080 -v .:/home/brain/share tame-q:latest
    ```
-   Once the container is running, open your web browser and access: http://localhost:6080/vnc.html
+   Once the container is running, open your web browser and access: http://localhost:6080/vnc.html (Login username: “brain”, password: “lin4neuro”)
+   In the Docker version of L4N, the **`share`** folder configured on the host machine is mounted as /home/brain/share inside the container.

 ### (2) OVA File for VirtualBox
 1. Install VirtualBox
 2. Download the OVA file from the provided link and import it into **VirtualBox**.
 3. After importing Lin4Neuro, adjust the **memory size** and **number of processors** according to your system resources.
 4. For general usage of Lin4Neuro, please refer to [nemotos.net](http://nemotos.net).
+5. Boot "L4N-2204-TAME-Q" virtual environment (Login username: “brain”, password: “lin4neuro”).
-5. From within the virtual environment, copy the license file to the correct location:
+6. Open a terminal and command the below to copy the license file to the correct location:
    ```bash
    cp /media/sf_share/license.txt $FS_LICENSE